liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 Give a variety of items such as: {% include item.html id=11 %}, {% include item.html id=35 %}, {% include item.html id=31 %}

-The grand prize in Friend Gacha is a player sidekick dupe
+The grand prize in Friend Gacha is a player sidekick dupe {% include item-icon.html id=219991 %}.

 - Gain +50 {% include item.html id=42 %} every time you use other player's support
 - Gain +50 {% include item.html id=42 %} every time other player use your support